GerritCodeReview/plugins_code-owners/resources/Documentation/config-guide.md

 If [implicit approvals](#implicitApprovals) are enabled, it is important that code owners are aware of their implicit approval when they upload new patch sets for other users.

+Examples:

-E.g. if a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, the rebased change has implicit approvals from the code owner, since the code owner is the uploader.
+* If a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, the rebased change has implicit approvals from the code owner, since the code owner is the uploader.
+* If a code owner edits the commit message of change owned by a non-code-owner, the change gets implicitly approved since editing the commit message creates a new patch set and the code owner is the uploader that patch set.

 To avoid situations like this it is recommended to not enable implicit approvals.

 ### <a id="securityMergeCommits">Required code owner approvals on merge commits